mydaytrip/partner-api/source/includes/trip-api.md

 image                   | string                       | Link to an image of the position.
 Optional. time                    | string                       | UTC timestamp of the meeting time.
 Optional, for meeting position only. instructions            | string                       | Meeting or drop off instructions for the customer.
-Optional. meetAndGreet            | boolean                      | Specifies if meet and greet is provided.
-Optional, for meeting position only.
+Optional.